2.7 The Next Azoras

 It was another hot day in Arbola Forest as Nathily walked along a woodland path – accompanied by her pine owl Master Hoobab.
 In the past year and a half, the elfess had gone from avid history student – eager to drink up every last bit of information about what it meant to be an Azora – to forgoing that path and returning back to life with her friends, to now once again finding a willingness to face her destiny.

 In the beginning, she’d found solace with her step-mother Fara and her grandfather Dallegheri.
-But with Fara so dead-set on Nathily becoming an Azora and with Dallegheri (and Rian) seeming to be so against it, the young elfess was caught in the middle.
+But with Fara so dead-set on Nathily becoming an Azora and with Rian seeming to be so against it, the young elfess was caught in the middle.
 Unable to talk to any of her girlfriends about her unique situation, Nathily found herself more and more seeking the peace of the Forest.

 It all seemed like a dream – The Council’s meetings continued with no end in sight and Nathily found herself alone.
 She was more than willing to let the elders “decide,” although Fara had repeatedly assured her that there was no real “decision” for them to make – for as her stepmother reminded her, “When a goddess commands, let no one deny her authority! “